lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 - The raw dataset comparises of numerous information raging from energy production, consunptions, emissions etc

-- Historical Carbon emissions data was extracted for  year 1994 - 2024 the from the large dataset which was in Million Tons for standardized reporting
+- Historical Carbon emissions data was extracted for  year 1994 - 2024 from the large dataset which was in Million Tons for standardized reporting

 -  The data was then transformed to logarithmic values to improve its linearity.